animesh698/BitcoinMiner/README.md

 - Requirements: .NET SDK, Ionide, Visual Studio
 On Local Machine:
 (Tested on Windows and Mac OS)
-Go to the project directory and and then into the Local subdirectory Type in the visual studio terminal (or Command Prompt): dotnet fsi bitcoinminer.fsx 4 The argument is the value of 'k'- which is the number of leading 0’s in the hashed output The program will terminate when all bitcoins with k leading 0’s are mined General command: dotnet fsi .\proj1.fsx
+Go to the project directory and and then into the Local subdirectory.
+Type in the visual studio terminal (or Command Prompt): dotnet fsi bitcoinminer.fsx 4.
+The argument is the value of 'k'- which is the number of leading 0’s in the hashed output.
+The program will terminate when all bitcoins with k leading 0’s are mined.
+General command: dotnet fsi .\proj1.fsx

 On Remote Server: